Where is Quest ?

 Who can apply and is this for me?

-Quest Africa is open to 18-21 year olds and runs throughout the year with various courses.
+Quest Africa is open to 18-21 year old men and women (Mixed Core) and runs throughout the year with various courses.
 There are two short breaks during this time.
 At the same time Quest is not for everyone.
 Not all candidates who apply will be accepted, and not all candidates who start the programme will finish it.
 It is truly challenging.
 Individuals will be assessed on a mental, physical, spiritual, and emotional level prior to joining the programme.
-During the course of the programme a young man's character will be tested; he will develop physical and mental courage tempered by a sense of what is right.
-By the end of the seven months, he will have developed real mental grit, exceptional physical stamina and posses near unbreakable self esteem.
-Throughout he will confront and conquer his fears on an individual level and as part of a team.
+During the course of the programme a young man's/woman's character will be tested; he/she will develop physical and mental courage tempered by a sense of what is right.
+By the end of the course, he/she will have developed real mental grit, exceptional physical stamina and posses near unbreakable self esteem.
+Throughout he/she will confront and conquer his/her fears on an individual level and as part of a team.
 Through this team work exceptional bonds of friendship will be established that will last a lifetime; most importantly they will have developed the real essence of leadership which is carrying people with them by persuasion and example.
 By the end of the programme, the participants will be equipped to take responsibility for their own destiny by making decisions based on a variety of experiences and knowledge gained during the programme.

 How much free time will we have?

-There will be two breaks during the course (dates to be advised).
+There will be two breaks during the Men's Core and one break during the Mixed Core (dates to be advised).
 Depending on the schedule there will also be free time during parts of the weekend and on many of the evenings.
 There are also special occasions when, parents, family and friends will be invited to join us.
 While it is not encouraged, Quest will allow participants leave of absence to attend key family occasions such as weddings.

 Who will be leading and lecturing the programme?